 Any professional you hire has a legal duty to honor your best interests.
 They need to carry out their work in a way that is honest and meets reasonable professional standards.
-When they fail to do so, and as a result, you suffer, you have the right to bring suit to win damages for your losses.
+When they fail to do so, and you suffer as a result, you have the right to bring suit to win damages for your losses.
 The malpractice attorneys at The Hershewe Law Firm have the skills, resources, and experience necessary to aggressively pursue the most challenging malpractice and win the justice that you and your family deserve.

 What Is Professional Malpractice?